PROGRESS UPDATE

 The Commission is informed by the tremendous work of research, advocacy, policy, and direct service organizations serving justice-involved women.
 Staff have engaged more than 100 practitioners, researchers, advocates, and others for input and to help shape the meetings; several have presented to the Commission, further elevating their voices.

-Meeting 1 (July 2024) focused on women's unique pathways into the justice system.
-The meeting featured research presentations on women’s risk factors and pathways, as well as drivers of women’s jail incarceration.
-In addition, commissioners visited the Brownsville Community Justice Center (part of the Center for Justice Innovation) in Brooklyn, New York to learn about several of the center’s many programs designed with women's unique needs in mind and efforts to transform responses to intimate partner violence.
-Commissioners also heard from local leaders about the practical realities of implementing community safety efforts for women in New York City.
+Meeting 1 (July 2024) focused on women's unique pathways into the justice system and included a visit to the Brownsville Community Justice Center (part of the Center for Justice Innovation) in Brooklyn, New York to learn about several of the Center’s many programs designed with women's unique needs in mind and efforts to transform responses to intimate partner violence.

 Convening in New York City in July 2024.
 WJC commissioners discussing group expectations.